-The routine Put_State is generic for all three filter algorithms.
-Due to this, the interface requires the specification of all possible subroutine names, even if they are not required for all filters.
-For example, SEEK and SEIK only require the routine RinvA but not RplusA.
-The latter routine is required by the EnKF analysis while the former one is not used by this filter.
-To generate an executable program all three routines must be present (possibly as an empty routine, if it is not called by the chosen filter), since they are required for the linker step.
-To facilitate the implementation if only one filter type is used, we have implemented specific routines like Put_State_SEEK for the SEEK filter.
+three routines must be present (possibly as an empty routine, if it is not called by the chosen filter), since they are required for the linker step.
+To facilitate the implementation if only one filter type is used, we have implemented specific routines like Put\State\SEEK for the SEEK filter.
 The interface of the specific put-routines contains only the names of the subroutines relevant for the chosen filter.

-It would be possible to avoid the names of subroutines in the calling interfaces to Filter_Init, Get_State, and Put_State.
+It would be possible to avoid the names of subroutines in the calling interfaces to Filter\Init, Get\State, and Put\State.
 This would simplify the API considerable.
 On the other hand this would disable the possibility to use arbitrary names for the subroutines.
 We prefer this flexibility, since the user is not urged to use specific names for his subroutines.